Los Angeles OKs one of strictest US vaccination mandates

-LOS ANGELES (AP) — Los Angeles leaders on Wednesday approved one of the nation’s strictest vaccine mandates — a sweeping measure that requires the shots for everyone entering bars, restaurants, nail salons, gyms or even a Lakers game.
+LOS ANGELES (AP) — Los Angeles leaders Wednesday approved one of the nation’s strictest vaccine mandates — a sweeping measure that requires the shots for everyone entering bars, restaurants, nail salons, gyms or Lakers games.

 The City Council voted 11-2 in favor of the ordinance that will require proof of full vaccination starting Nov.
 4.